CycloneDX/specification/README.md

 CycloneDX is a versioned namespace and operates as follows:

 * `http://cyclonedx.org/schema/bom` will always reference the latest version of the spec.
-* Supplying a version after /bom such as `http://cyclonedx.org/schema/bom/1.0` will specify a specific version of the namespace.
+* Supplying a version after /bom such as `http://cyclonedx.org/schema/bom/1.0` will specify a specific version of the spec.

 Related Work